REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Remote Sensing Foundation Model Database

 \stitle{Diversity of Coverage.} The current release of \fmd spans a broad range of RSFMs pretrained on various data modalities~(multispectral, hyperspectral, SAR, LiDAR, and text) and employing diverse model architectures~(transformer-based encoders, CNN–transformer hybrids, vision–language models).
 Pretraining data sources range from small curated datasets to million-scale image collections, and spatial resolutions span from sub-meter imagery to coarse multispectral composites.
-By consolidating these heterogeneous information into a schema-guided resource, \fmd supports reproducible comparison, systematic benchmarking, and agent-compatible retrieval.
-We will maintain \fmd by hosting on a public repository under a permissive license.
-We periodically monitors new RSFM releases and inserts verified entries.
-To support broader scalability, we are developing a user interface where model authors can upload documentation of new models.
-The system will automatically extract metadata and present it to authors for correction before submission.
-We will review community-submitted updates to ensure consistency and reliability.
+By consolidating these heterogeneous information sources into a schema-guided resource, \fmd supports reproducible comparison, metadata-driven analysis, and automated retrieval.
+We will maintain \fmd in a public repository under a permissive license through a community-in-the-loop update process.
+In addition to monthly rolling checks by the maintainers for newly released RSFMs, model authors can submit documentation for new models directly. \system then automatically extracts the corresponding schema fields and presents them for inspection, while maintainers review the submitted records before inclusion to ensure consistency and reliability.
+This design reduces maintenance latency compared with fully manual curation, while retaining quality control over the structured metadata.